myhro/ansible-k8s/README.md

 ## Optional Components

-There are additional components in the `manifests/` directory that can be easily deployed to the cluster with `kubectl apply -f <folder>`:
+There are additional components in the `manifests/` directory that can be easily deployed to the cluster with:

+    kubectl apply -f <folder>

 Name | Description
 ---- | -----------